alexgenc/cryptox-frontend/README.md

     psql -f cryptox.sql
     ```

+### Start Servers

-7. Start servers in both frontend and backend directories and you are done!
+6. Start servers in both frontend and backend directories and you are done!

     ```sh
     npm start